alexwoollam/lambda-lighthouse/README.md

 ## Support

-There is non(!), use at your own peril.
+There is none(!), use at your own peril.

 ## Testing locally